hapax/hapax.github.io/assets/teaching.md

 	</figure>

 We work with sandpiles in the plane, rather than in three dimensions.
-The height of the standing layer is denoted $s$, and the additional thickness of the rolling layer is $r$.
+The height of the standing layer is denoted $S$, and the additional thickness of the rolling layer is $R$.
 The total height of the sandpile is then

 $$
-h = s + r.
+H = S + R.
 $$

 The *angle of repose* $\alpha$ is the maximum slope of a stable